 FOOD SECURITY COALITION

-The development of a Food Security Coalition is one aspect of the Grown Lane County project.
-The purpose is to bring together individuals from diverse backgrounds to improve regional food security, much like a Food Policy Council, developed by Mark Winne.
+The development of a Food Security Coalition is one aspect of the Grow Lane County project.

 Purpose